 Jennifer has been a strong proponent of animal rescue her entire life and has fostered both cats and dogs.
 Animal companions figure very prominently in her novels, with fictional felines Pyxis & Perseus and their canine companions, Bully & Buddy.

 Buddy was written into the series after the loss of Jennifer’s own dog, Li’l Buddy, a blue Shih Tzu rescued from the West Valley Animal Shelter in Los Angeles.
 He spent five short years with Jennifer’s family, but she will never forget the bond and fun they shared together.
-Jennifer’s current companions are Roxie Hart, a big calico tabby, Brutus, a handsome Siamese, and Roscoe, a Pug/Terrier mix.
+Jennifer’s current companions are Roxie Hart, a big calico tabby, Brutus, a handsome Siamese, Lionel, a hellion of a kitten, and Roscoe, a Pug/Terrier mix.

 Jennifer Moss divides her time between Los Angeles and her home in the mountains near Yosemite National Park.
 She is the mother to a popular beauty blogger, Miranda Margaret, who has appeared in Health, Seventeen, and Allure magazines!
 Aside from writing and web development, Jennifer enjoys antiquing, hiking, and art photography.